 Before understanding manager level remarketing you must know what a manager account is.
-This is simple, it is an Google Ads account that holds multiple individual AdWords accounts.
+This is simple, it is a Google Ads account that holds multiple individual AdWords accounts.
 A manager account is used by large complex companies with multiple brands.
 This allows each brand to run separately in an individual account, but then combine data in the manager account for overall business performance.
 Manager accounts are used when companies have multiple brands, domains, locations, etc. To learn more about Hanapin’s expertise when it comes to multi-brand companies take a look at PPC Strategy for Complex Businesses.

-Remarketing via the manager account allows you create audience lists all in one place for easier management.
+Remarketing via the manager account allows you to create audience lists all in one place for easier management.
 When you create audience lists in the manager account you can share them with any individual account that resides under that manager.
 Create an audience list once, share with all, and that’s it.
 For instructions on how to share audiences: Set up Remarketing List Sharing.

 Benefits of Manager Level Remarketing

 Firstly, no one can deny that being able to combine all individual account data for an overall performance report on SEM is fantastic.
 That is one of the biggest benefits for my clients.
 But the actual holy grail of this feature comes into play when talking about remarketing strategy.

 We are using manager level audiences to remarket to users across accounts.
 For a simple example, there’s a company with vertical A and vertical B in two separate AdWords accounts.
-Vertical A is where this company currently receives the bulk of their revenue and users, however, they really want to push vertical B because the margins are better.
+Vertical A is where this company currently receives the bulk of its revenue and users, however, they really want to push vertical B because the margins are better.
 We take vertical A users and remarket vertical B’s services to them.